rodrigoperochena/aicommits/README.md

 Example of what you’ll see:
 ```
 ?
-Select files to include in this commit (1 staged total) › Space to select • Enter to confirm
+Select files to include in this commit (3 staged total) › Space to select • Enter to confirm
  ◉ README.md
+ ◯ package.json
+ ◯ src/index.ts

 🧠 Suggested commit message:
-"Update README with new installation, config, and usage instructions"
+"Update README with installation, config, and usage instructions"

 ?
 What do you want to do?
 > ✅ Use this message and commit